elben/elben.github.io/site/pencil/index.markdown

 ### Why use Pencil when there's already Hakyll?

 I used [Hakyll](https://jaspervdj.be/hakyll/) for a while but found it a bit too complicated for my needs.
-When I needed to extend it beyond what was provided, as a Haskell beginner I found it difficult to understand what was going on underneath the hood.
+As a Haskell beginner I found it difficult extend beyond what was provided because I couldn't understand what was going on underneath the hood.

 Pencil is a simpler, beginner-friendly alternative to Hakyll.
-It's especially designed to be easier to understand and modfiy.
+It's especially designed to be easy to understand and modify.